zmem-org/ZMEM/docs/ZMEM_FORMAT.md

 #### Variable Section Alignment (Critical for Zero-Copy Safety)

-7. **Variable section data is 8-byte aligned**: All data in the variable section (vector elements, string data) starts at an 8-byte aligned offset relative to the inline section start.
-This ensures:
+7. **Variable section data alignment**: Data in the variable section starts at an aligned offset:
-   - Safe `reinterpret_cast` to element pointers for zero-copy access
+   - Standard types (alignment ≤ 8): 8-byte aligned offset
-   - Proper alignment for all primitive types up to 64-bit
+   - High-alignment types (alignment > 8): aligned to element's alignment requirement

-   - Portability across architectures (x86, ARM, etc.)
+   This ensures safe `reinterpret_cast` to element pointers for zero-copy access on all platforms.

 8. **Variable structs are padded to 8-byte boundaries**: The total serialized size of a variable struct (inline section + variable section) is always a multiple of 8 bytes.
 This ensures:
    - Nested variable structs maintain alignment for subsequent fields
    - Arrays of variable structs (`[VariableType]`) remain properly aligned

-9. **No variable-section types with alignment > 8**: Types requiring greater than 8-byte alignment (e.g., `i128`, `u128`, structs containing them, `alignas(16+)` types) cannot be used in variable sections.
-This means they cannot be:
+9. **Alignment padding after headers for align > 8 types**: When content requires alignment greater than 8 bytes, padding is inserted after the 8-byte header to reach the required alignment:
-   - Vector elements (`[T]` where `alignof(T) > 8`)
+   - Variable struct with align-16 field: `[size:8][pad:8][inline at byte 16]`
-   - Map keys or values
+   - Array of align-16 elements: `[count:8][pad:8][elements at byte 16]`
-   - Elements of any variable-length container
+   - Vector of align-16 elements: data starts at 16-byte aligned offset

-   **Workaround**: Use fixed arrays (`T[N]`) within fixed structs, where natural alignment applies.
+   Padding size = `max_align - 8` where `max_align` is the maximum alignment of the content.
+This is deterministic (known at compile time from the type definition).

 **Why 8-byte alignment?** Without alignment padding, vector data could start at arbitrary offsets.
 For example, a `vector<int32_t>` following a 5-byte string would have its elements at a non-4-byte-aligned address.
 Accessing such data via `reinterpret_cast` is undefined behavior in C++.
 While x86 tolerates misaligned access with a small performance penalty, other architectures (ARM, etc.) may crash or corrupt data.
 The 8-byte alignment rule ensures all types up to 64-bit can be safely accessed via zero-copy spans.